![]() |

 Christ gave Himself for us with no desire to be admired by men.
 His life was poured out with no trumpet sounding.
 His glory came through suffering.
 His reward came from the Father.
 Those who follow Him are invited to walk the same road.

-Giving quietly is not a restriction.
-It is a freedom.
+Giving quietly is a freedom.
 We are free to love without counting likes.
 We are free to serve without waiting to be seen.
 We are free to trust that every unseen act still matters to the Lord, who records every tear and every offering.

 Let us give with that in mind.
 Let us give with that reward in view.